suksham11/food-delivery/README.md

-Got it!
-Let's include bcrypt for password hashing in the README.
-Here's the updated version:

 Food Delivery Website
-Overview
-This is a fullstack food delivery website built to provide a seamless food ordering experience.
-The project includes a frontend developed using React and ViteJS, and a backend developed with the MERN stack (MongoDB, Express.js, React, and Node.js).
-The application also integrates Stripe for payment processing, supports data fetching, API connections, and includes an admin panel for managing orders and users.
+Food Delivery Website is a fullstack project that provides a seamless food ordering experience.
+The frontend is developed using React and ViteJS, while the backend is built with the MERN stack (MongoDB, Express.js, React, and Node.js).
+It also integrates Stripe for payment processing, supports data fetching, API connections, and includes an admin panel for managing orders and users.
 Passwords are securely hashed using bcrypt.

 Table of Contents
 Features
 Technologies Used
+Getting Started
 Installation
+Environment Variables
 Usage
 Project Structure
 API Endpoints